anna-dor-plumsail/documents-docs/source/flow/how-tos/create-html-from-template.rst

 **Get file content**

-This action gets file content of specified file from a SharePoint document library.
+This action gets file content of the specified file from a SharePoint document library.
 You just specify SharePoint site URL and path to your file.
 We use this action to read HTML template.

 You can use any other connector to get files from your system.

 **Create HTML from template**

 This is an action from Plumasail Documents connector, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_.
-This action is sutable for generation of HTML and text documents.
+This action is suitable for generation of HTML and text documents.

 You can find more information about this action `here <../actions/document-processing.html#create-html-from-template>`_.